What’s New This Year

 For that, see Engaged Graduate Student Grants.

-Proposals may be submitted by active researchers (actively tenured/tenure-track faculty or academic staff) with established community-engaged research or scholarship in any field of study.
+Proposals may be submitted by active Cornell researchers (faculty of any rank) with emerging or established community-engaged research or scholarship in any field of study.

 Researchers and scholars appointed in centers, institutes, programs, extension divisions, museums and laboratories at Cornell may participate, or lead, provided that necessary academic oversight of students is incorporated into the plan.